 In producing this show, I collect research from a wide variety of sources, both online and from the local library.
 (These sources are provided in the show notes for each episode!)
-Some of the books and websites that I refer to the most are listed here for anyone interested in doing their own research.
+They range from the chemistry and history textbooks you would expect to personal correspondence and Shakespeare’s plays.
+Collected here are some of the books and websites that I refer to most frequently, for anyone interested in doing their own research.

-First and foremost, it’s very helpful to have a periodic table to reference when working on this show, and it can provide some good context while listening, too!
+First and foremost, it’s very helpful to have a periodic table to reference when working on a show about chemistry, and it can provide some good context while listening, too!
 Ptable.com is my favorite on the internet, presenting a dynamic table that looks good on practically any device.
 It’s also straight to the point when you just need a quick visual reference, but offers a truly shocking depth of information, too.
-Practically any data point you could want to know about an element, you’ll be able to find on Ptable.
+Practically any data you could want to know about an element, you’ll be able to find on Ptable.

 Chances are good that if you’re here, you’re already familiar with Brady Haran’s legendary series of chemistry lessons, Periodic Videos.
 Professor Martyn Poliakoff is the truly delightful host of the series and is at least as fascinating as any of the subjects he’s presenting.
 Haran, meanwhile, is an astonishingly prolific video creator, with several other series worth checking out.